 He is romanticized and idealized by those who crave freedom but are unable or unwilling to undertake the fierce struggle required to secure it.

-There Will Be Blood, Napa CA
+There Will Be Blood, Napa County

-The Silver Cowboy, Times Square, NYC
+The Silver Cowboy, Times Square

 Master of Ceremonies, Hardly Strictly Bluegrass Festival

-Lee Fields and the Expressions @ The Independent, San Francisco
+Lee Fields and the Expressions, The Independent

 Back to Top